MassiveNoobie/bulk_resumes/README.md

 # bulk_resumes
 python scripts to help manage bulk pdf and docx resumes

+-- pre-processing

+0. remove duplicate files, if you download the file twice

 -- remove design, errors, and only manage data in txt files

 1. turn pdf files into txt